RipX DeepCreate & DeepAudio for DAW Integration

 Step 4 – Transfer your edited audio back into Pro Tools

-Once you’ve finished editing your audio in RipX, under the file menu, select Update in Pro Tools.
+Once you’ve finished editing your audio in RipX DAW, under the file menu, select Update in Pro Tools.
 Then in Pro Tools, click Update in the RipLink Audiosuite Plugin and the newly edited vocal will automatically replace the original.

 Press spacebar to listen to it back in Pro Tools.